SebastianSimon/firefox-omni-tweaks/README.md

 * `0` for success: everything went as expected, the script terminated successfully.
 * `1` for general failure due to utilities used in the script: e.g. some file was not found, some directory could not be created, directory navigation failed, unzipping or zipping the `omni.ja` failed, read or write permissions could not be granted, etc.
-* `2` for incorrect script usage: e.g. `--backup` or `--firefox` used without values, the specified Backup directory doesn’t point to a regular file or a target within an existing directory, the specified Firefox path is not a valid Firefox path, etc.
+* `2` for incorrect script usage: e.g. `--backup`, `--firefox`, or `--option` used without values, the specified Backup directory isn’t an existing directory, the specified Firefox path is not a valid Firefox path, etc.
 * `130` if the script process was terminated (e.g. via <kbd>Ctrl</kbd>+<kbd>C</kbd>) or killed.

 ---